andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

 While preparing for supper I realize that Orlando's and Ogelvie's are just the opening salvos in an onslaught of ski-trip-denouement misfortunes.
-I open my Dopp kit only to discover that the contents within are perplexingly coated with an oily film.
+I open my Dopp kit to discover the contents within perplexingly coated with an oily film.
 I pull out the items one-by-one until I discover the culprit - my tincture of beard oil has opened in transit and deposited its slippery payload upon all its mates.

-After cleansing oily residue off my washroom amenities then myself I make the short walk to Hotel La
+After cleansing the greasy residue off my washroom amenities then myself I make the short walk to Hotel La
 Fonda on the Plaza* for what I hope is a dynamite serving of New Mexican enchiladas.
 My first night of this trip I enjoyed enchiladas in Las Cruces, New Mexico, it feels poetic to bookend the trip with New Mexican enchiladas.